pkarsy/rfboot/help/Differences-with-arduino-bootloaders.md

 "rftool create ProjectName" creates a new arduino project with unique RF channel and SyncWord (To prevent RF collitions with other modules) and a unique XTEA key.
 All this customization is saved in the app_settings.h file inside the project's folder.

 A "make isp" burns the bootloader to the target MCU.
-This is done once.
+This is done once per project.

 From now on a "make send" sends the code to the module wirelesly.
 Most editors can be customized to execute such commands with a click.